Sand War

+Full-blown confrontation began on September 25, 1963, once Moroccan forces occupied the border towns of Hassi Beida and Tindjoub, beginning a battle with Algerian forces for control over the towns.
+In the north, Algeria opened a front near Ich, while Morocco launched an offensive towards Tindouf in the south.
+Cuban troops arrived in Algeria to prepare for an offensive into eastern Morocco, prompting Morocco to prepare for a second offensive towards Tindouf.
+However, both attacks were suspended, and a ceasefire was officially declared on October 30, 1963.
+This ceasefire marked the first multinational peacekeeping mission conducted by the Organisation of African Unity.
+A formal peace treaty was eventually signed on February 20, 1964.

 Background

-Three factors contributed to the outbreak of this conflict: the absence of a precise delineation of the border between Algeria and Morocco, the discovery of important mineral resources in the disputed area, and the Moroccan irredentism fueled by the Greater Morocco ideology of the Istiqlal Party and Allal al-Fassi.
+Three factors contributed to the outbreak of the conflict: the absence of a precise delineation of the border between Algeria and Morocco, the discovery of important mineral resources in the disputed area, and the Moroccan irredentism fueled by the Greater Morocco ideology of the Istiqlal Party and Allal al-Fassi.

+Pre-colonial era

-Before French colonization of the region in the nineteenth century, part of south and west Algeria were under Moroccan influence and no border was defined.
+Before French colonization of the region in the nineteenth century, part of what is now southern and western Algeria was under Moroccan influence, and no border was defined.
 In the Treaty of Lalla Maghnia (March 18, 1845), which set the border between French Algeria and Morocco, it is stipulated that "a territory without water is uninhabitable and its boundaries are superfluous" and the border is delineated over only 165 km.
 Beyond that there is only one border area, without limit, punctuated by tribal territories attached to Morocco or Algeria.

 In the 1890s, the French administration and military called for the annexation of the Tuat region.
 Tuat owed religious and tributary allegiance to the Sultans of Morocco, although it was separated from both Algeria and Morocco by a largely uninhabited desert.

-The French 19th Army Corps' Oran and Algiers divisions fought the Aït Khabbash, a fraction of the Aït Ounbgui khams of the Aït Atta confederation.
-The Moroccan viceroy of Tafilalt who was in charge of collecting tribute from the region refrained from interfering in the conflict, and thus the local tribes were left to fend for themselves.
+The French 19th Army Corps' Oran and Algiers Divisions fought the Aït Khabbash, a fraction of the Aït Ounbgui khams of the Aït Atta confederation.
+The Moroccan viceroy of Tafilalt, who was in charge of collecting tribute from the region, refrained from interfering in the conflict, and the local tribes were left to fend for themselves.
 Although the Moroccan state did not interfere in the annexation of the Tuat region, several Moroccan tribes independently sent volunteers to fight against the French.
 The conflict ended with the annexation of the Touat-Gourara-Tidikelt complex by France in 1901.